-Before you call, assume that you are gong to get voicemail.
-If the person picks up, begin your call with the exact same script I’m about to share with you, but you’ll be using it as your “opening statement.”
+Before you call, assume that you are going to get voicemail.
+If the person picks up, begin your call with the exact same script I'm about to share with you.
+You'll be using it as your "opening statement."

 Why use a scripted opener for your interview follow up call?

 Because every second counts.
 Every word counts.
 With the limited time you have with the hiring manager you must say the most powerful things that are most calculated and most likely to get you a job offer.